Hazard pay

 For employers, offering hazard pay is not just a way to attract and retain workers in high-risk industries, but also a critical element of maintaining worker safety and morale.
 Here’s why it’s important:

-Employers are legally obligated to comply with local, state, and federal regulations regarding workplace safety.
-In some industries, offering hazard pay is not just a voluntary decision—it may be required to comply with labor laws, especially when workers are exposed to specific hazardous conditions.
+• Ensure legal compliance: In some industries, offering hazard pay is not just a voluntary decision—it may be required to comply with labor laws.

 When is hazard pay typically offered?